akshwin/Intracranial_Haemorrghe_Detection/README.md

-# Pneumonia Detection from X-Ray Images
+# Intracranial Hemorrhage Detection from CT Scans

-This Streamlit application uses a deep learning model to predict pneumonia from X-ray images.
-The model, "pneumonia.h5," is employed for analysis.
-The user-friendly interface allows users to upload X-ray images and receive instant predictions.
+This Streamlit application utilizes a deep learning model to predict intracranial hemorrhage (ICH) from CT scan images.
+The model, "ich_detector.h5," is employed for analysis.
+The user-friendly interface allows users to upload CT scan images and receive instant predictions.

 ## Overview

-- **Model**: Utilizes a pre-trained deep learning model for pneumonia prediction.
+- **Model**: Utilizes a pre-trained deep learning model for intracranial hemorrhage detection.
-- **Labels**: The model classifies images into "No Pneumonia" (0) and "Pneumonia" (1).
+- **Labels**: The model classifies images into "No Hemorrhage" (0) and "Hemorrhage Detected" (1).
 - **User Interface**: Created using Streamlit for easy interaction and quick analysis.

 ## Setup and Execution